braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/create.md

 Some in-app message types do not have the option for styling beyond uploading custom HTML (and/or CSS and/or JavaScript) and assets via ZIP, as described in the steps above.
 [Web Modal with CSS]({{site.baseurl}}/user_guide/message_building_by_channel/in-app_messages/customize/#web-modal-css) allows you to upload or write custom CSS to create beautiful, all around custom-styled messaging.
 {% endalert %}

-## Step 5: configure additional settings
+## Step 5: Configure additional settings

-#### Key-Value Pairs
+### Key-value pairs

 Add [key-value pairs][19] to send extra custom fields to user devices.

-#### Re-evaluate Campaign Eligibility and Liquid
+### Re-evaluate campaign eligibility and Liquid

 In some scenarios, you may want to re-evaluate a user's eligibility as they trigger an in-app message to display.
 Examples include campaigns that target a custom attribute that frequently changes or messages that should reflect any last-minute profile changes.

 ![Re-evaluate IAM Membership][27]

-When you enable this "Re-evaluate Campaign Eligibility" option, an additional request to Braze will be made to confirm that the user is still eligible for this message.
+When you enable this "Re-evaluate campaign Eligibility" option, an additional request to Braze will be made to confirm that the user is still eligible for this message.
 Additionally, any [Liquid][25] variables or [Connected Content][26] will be templated at that moment before the message is displayed.

 {% alert note %}
 Enabling this option will result in a slight delay (< 100ms) between when a user triggers an in-app message and when the message is displayed due to the added eligibility and templating request.